 Connectivity of North East Australia's Seascape

-The Great Barrier Reef was listed as a World Heritage Area because it is of Outstanding Universal Value.
+The Great Barrier Reef (GBR) was listed as a World Heritage Area because of its Outstanding Universal Values.
 This website highlights the connectivity of these world heritage values between the Great Barrier Reef with the surrounding regions: the Coral Sea, Torres Strait and Hervey bay.
-Maps showing the connections between these regions were developed as part of NESP TWQ 3.3.3 using expert elicitation.
-View all the maps in the connectivity map gallery.
+Understanding this connectivity highlights the importance of co-management between these neighbouring regions where connectivity is strong.

 Ocean currents